aryoda/R_DBI_compliance_reports/README.md

 ## `DBI` is...

-*"... a common interface between R/S and RDBMS that would allow users to access data stored on database servers in a uniform and predictable manner irrespective of the database engine.
+*"... a common interface between [the programming languages] R/S and RDBMS that would allow users to access data stored on database servers in a uniform and predictable manner irrespective of the database engine.
 The interface defines a small set of classes and methods similar in spirit to Python’s DB-API, Java’s JDBC, Microsoft’s ODBC, Perl’s DBI, etc."*

 Source: https://cran.r-project.org/web/packages/DBI/vignettes/DBI-proposal.html

 You can find the full DBI specification at CRAN: https://cran.r-project.org/web/packages/DBI/vignettes/spec.html

-**Just remember: DBI is a common database interface to access different databases via the same API.**
+**Just remember: DBI is a common database interface for R to access different databases via the same API.**